sens/FaSTLMM.jl/README.md

  the genetic variance, $\sigma_E^2$ is the environmental variance, $K$ is the kinship matrix, and $I$ is the identity matrix.

+The key idea in speeding up computations here is that by rotating the phenotypes by the eigenvectors of $K$ we can transform estimation to a weighted least squares problem.

 This implementation is my attempt to learn Julia and numerical linear algebra.